-Knowing the standing desks pros is insufficient when making a sound buying decision.
+Knowing the standing desk pros is insufficient when making a sound buying decision.
 It’s equally essential to understand the cons of standing desks before getting one.

 Some cons of standing desks are sore feet and leg muscles, joint damage, fatigue, and a worse stance than what you had before shifting.

 These become more prevalent when you do not observe proper ergonomics, stances, and standing durations when using office furniture (office chair, desk, monitor, etc.).

 Learn more about what these cons of standing desks entail and the benefits of using a standing desk mat.

 Prolonged standing causes a buildup of fluid in the leg veins, which results in the soreness of the leg muscles and even sore feet, much like what you get when sitting.